-The target for children in Key Stage Two is to produce a fluent, consistently formed style of fully cursive handwriting with equal spacing between the letters and words.
+The target for children in Key Stage Two is to produce a fluent, consistently formed style of fully cursive handwriting with equal spacing between the letters and words and the correct sizing of ascenders and descenders.

 - Children will have regular handwriting sessions using appropriate prepared resources, in the agreed handwriting style.
-Handwriting practice is to be carried out in literacy books. - Children will write with pencils until the class teacher assesses that they are joining competently and consistently.
+Handwriting practice is to be carried out in English books. - Children will write with pencils until the class teacher assesses that they are joining competently and consistently.
 When children reach year four they will be able to receive a pen license.
-They will then be given a handwriting pen to use. - Children will use a pen to complete the majority of class work, where appropriate and using a fully cursive style. - Pencils will be used in Numeracy at all times and for drawing and completion of diagrams in numeracy / science and other subjects. - All children in Key Stage Two will practise their letter formation when copying their weekly spellings.
+They will then be given a handwriting pen to use. - Children will use a pen to complete the majority of class work, where appropriate and using a fully cursive style. - Pencils will be used in Maths at all times and for drawing and completion of diagrams in Maths / science and other subjects. - All children in Key Stage Two will practise their letter formation when copying their weekly spellings.